sys-bio/tellurium/docs/antimony.rst

 can immediately transition to true if x is greater than 5, triggering the event.
 You may explicitly state the default by using ‘t0 = true’.

-Finally, a different class of events is often modeled in some situations where the trigger condition must persist in being true from the entire time between when the event is triggered to when it is executed.
-By default, this is not the case for Antimony events, and, once triggered, all events will execute.
-To change the class of your event, use the keyword ‘persistent’:
+Finally, by default, once a trigger changes from false to true, the event assignments will always be executed, perhaps after a delay, or perhaps after waiting for other simultaneously-triggered events to be executed.
+This is a ‘persistent’ event: the event remains in the ‘queue’ regardless of whether the trigger condition later changed from ‘true’ back to ‘false’.

+However, the opposite is also possible: some events’ assignments will only be executed if the trigger remains ‘true’ up until the moment of assignment execution.
+These events are flagged as being ‘non-persistent’, indicating that their triggers must be continually checked until execution.
+In Antimony, you can set this directly by setting ‘persistent=false’:

 ::

-   E1: at 3 after (x>5), persistent=true: y=3, x=r+2;
+   E1: at 3 after (x>5), persistent=false: y=3, x=r+2;

 For this model, x must be greater than 5 for three seconds before executing its event assignments: if x dips below 5 during that time, the event will not fire.
-To explicitly declare the default situation, use ‘persistent=false’.
+To explicitly declare the default situation, use ‘persistent=true’.

 The ability to change the default priority, t0, and persistent characteristics of events was introduced in SBML Level 3, so if you